-To enhance coordination between public, private housing and social service agencies;
+A more rigorous Consolidated Plan coordination effort will begin in SFY25 as we embark on our planning process for the 2025-2030 ConPlan.
+DHCD envisions this as an active engagement with multiple stakeholder groups, ranging from local governments to persons with lived experience of homelessness and housing poverty, as well as our state agency partners, with whom we have developed several strong partnerships presently.
+Below, we have summarized our specific goals to increase coordination between public, private housing and social services agencies.

-- DHCD will continue to work with the Department of Disabilities (DoD) and Department of Human Resources (DHR) to provide more housing for very low-income Marylanders.
-DHDC is coordinating the use of two Weinberg Grants with DoD and DHR on this effort. - DHCD will continue its coordination for energy efficiency with MEA, PSC, weatherization and sources of funding from HUD, DOE, PSC, and utility companies. - DHCD will continue to fund and operate its Homeownership for Individuals With Disabilities Program, working with MDH and other agencies to enable persons with disabilities, families with disabled children and borrowers who are guardians for an immediate family member who is disabled to purchase their own home. - DHCD will work with Maryland Department of Aging and the Maryland Department of Health to carry out the Accessible Housing Loan and Grant Program which was authorized as its own, stand-alone program in the 2013 legislative session. - DHCD's Community Development Administration or DHCD's CDA division will continue to collaborate with the U.S. Small Business Administration to promote the Neighborhood BusinessWorks Program. - DHCD's will coordinate with the Governor's Office of Small, Minority & Women Business Affairs (GOSBA) as well as the Office of Small Business Regulatory Assistance (OSBRA) Maryland Department of Transportation (MDOT) and Department of Commerce to increase their awareness of the Neighborhood BusinessWorks (NBW), Maryland Capital Access and Linked Deposit Program (inactive since 2012 due to lack of lender participation) for gap financing, credit assurance/loan loss reserves and interest rate buy downs available for state-up and expanding small and micro business located in revitalization areas across the State.
+- DHCD will work with its partners at MDH, MDOD, and MDOA under the ACL Housing and Services Accelerator Technical Assistance project to fund better coordinated housing services for adults experiencing homelessness who have disabilities and/or are aging, specifically looking at avenues to expand the Assistance in Community Integration Services (ACIS) pilot under Maryland Medicaid; - DHCD will maintain its strong relationship with the Department of Disabilities (MDOD) to provide affordable and accessible units for extremely low-income Marylanders with disabilities through the HUD 811 PRA program; - DHCD will continue pairing multiple funding sources to promote energy efficiency enhancements through programs with the Maryland Energy Administration (MEA), Public Service Commission (PSC), and Weatherization, with funding streams from HUD, DOE, PSC, and utility companies; - DHCD continues to offer its HomeAbility program under the Maryland Mortgage Program (MMP) as a tool for persons with disabilities, families with a child with a disability, and borrowers who are guardians of an adult with a disability to purchase a home; - DHCD will continue to offer the Accessible Homes for Seniors Program under its WholeHome line of housing rehabilitation loans to enable older adults to age-in-place in the community; - DHCD's Community Development Administration (CDA) will continue its partnership with the US Small Business Administration to promote the Neighborhood BusinessWorks program; - DHCD's will work with the Governor's Office of Small, Minority & Women Business Affairs (GOSBA) as well as the Office of Small Business Regulatory Assistance (OSBRA) Maryland

+Department of Transportation (MDOT) and Department of Commerce to increase their awareness of the Neighborhood BusinessWorks (NBW), Maryland Capital Access and Linked Deposit Program (inactive since 2012 due to lack of lender participation) for gap financing, credit assurance/loan loss reserves and interest rate buydowns available for state-up and expanding small and micro business located in revitalization areas across the State

+- • •

+Di ıc ~ c cı $\boldsymbol{\wedge}$ n •

+$\boldsymbol{\omega}$ 13 • и. Э. 31 u •